 The 53-minute dharma talk offered by Thich Nhat Hanh took place at the Lower Hamlet of Plum Village on November 3, 2005.
-The audio is linked below and video will be available for our donors on Patreon.

 What does it mean, “I take refuge in the Buddha.”
 Buddha is the one who is mindful, awake, enlightened.
 Taking refuge is not believing in a God or deity.
 We all have a seed of mindfulness, understanding, and love.
 We can become a person who is fully awake, enlightened, just like the Buddha.
 Taking refuge is confirming the fact that you can be enlightened.
 You are a Buddha.
 This is not a declaration of faith, but a commitment to practice.
 In every breath we are taking refuge.
 In every mindful step we are taking refuge.